MASDXI/loaffinity-system-contract/README.md

 4. When start the network if wanted to activate the contract you should using hardhat task activate contract from example above

 ### Noted Issue and Risk Appetite
-- Proposer have majority and right to create proposal by their own, avoid Proposer spamming proposal to future block potentially DoS contract.
+- System Smart Contract proposer have majority and right to create proposal by their own, avoid Proposer spamming proposal to future block potentially DoS contract.
-- Single Root admin for add and remove proposer.
+- System Smart Contract has single root admin for add and remove proposer.
-- Configuration configuration such as voting delay, voting period, and threshold can't be change after contract initialize.
+- System Smart Contract configuration such as voting delay, voting period, and threshold can't be change after contract initialize.
-- Everyblock can contain only one proposal at that time.
+- System Samrt Contract can contain only one proposal per block.
 - System Smart Contract not use storage upgrade cause to avoid storage corrupt and meke system smart contract unusable and breaking entrie network.

 ### Rational